-I still carry this wish list.
-Having seen multiple ERPs and its respective EAM modules, I juxtapose my list with the feature any leading EAM packages offer, all in a hope to find a parallel to these features in some form or other.
-With series of blogs I am planning to discuss one such feature per blog to get your perspective/story .To start with, I am putting forward my first in the wish list- A Dynamic Work Plan, here it goes..
+I still carry the wish list.
+Having seen multiple ERPs and its respective EAM modules, I juxtapose my list with the feature any leading EAM packages offer; in a hope to map these features in some form or other.
+With a series of blog I am planning to discuss one such feature per blog to get your perspective/story .To start with, I am putting forward my first in the wish list- A dynamic Work Plan, here it goes..

-The plan which Bala worked out for this oil leakage however did not include the change in the oil specification as there was only a single plan for the entire Asset family of track mounted loaders.
-The decision in this case had to be made to be made quickly; slag would get solidified making the transporting process difficult.
-Time was running out for Bala and further adding to his woes, all the spare loaders have been lent out to the scrap unit, to load and unload the metal scrap making the on-time fix necessary.
+The plan which Bala worked for this oil leakage however did not include the change in the oil specification as there was a single plan for the entire Asset family of track mounted loaders.
+The decision in this case had to be made to be made quickly; slag would get solidified quickly making the transporting process difficult.
+Time was running out for Bala and further adding to his woes, all the spare loaders have been lent out to the scrap unit, to load and unload the metal scrap.
+He needed to repair the fault very soon.
 The oil seal supporting the new grade of oil was also different .Bala also had to browse through the list of Crew members certified to work in the Slag Pit area, this being an onsite failure.
 Being a champ and backed by his strong experience, he was able to make these manual inclusions to the plan and pull this off just in time.
-This was a moment of realization making one think - is this model really sustainable!
+This is a moment of realization making one think - is this model really sustainable!

 What we witnessed here is that the basic purpose of a template based work got defeated as Bala treads though the plan resource by resource, contemplating on the best mix.
 I would like to invite your ideas/ views on how such solution can be implemented.
 I will also present my view on how I think a CMMS package could have effectively handled this, in the Part 2 of this blog.